-The Department of Pharmacology is launching a major recruitment initiative under the leadership of its new chairperson, Dr. Cory Abate-Shen.
+The Department of Molecular Pharmacology and Therapeutics has launched a major recruitment initiative under the leadership of its new chairperson, Dr. Cory Abate-Shen.
 We are seeking to expand research in basic cellular mechanisms and signaling pathways, with an emphasis on those having demonstrable clinical relevance or translational impact.
-Research areas span a wide range of interests in pharmacology as broadly defined, including chemical biology, pharmacogenomics, cellular metabolism, metabolomics, drug discovery and systems biology, as applied to cancer pharmacology, cardiovascular pharmacology, and neuropharmacology.
+Research areas span a wide range of interests in pharmacology as broadly defined, with particular emphasis on chemical biology, pharmacogenomics, cellular metabolism, metabolomics, drug discovery, and systems pharmacology.
 Candidates should have demonstrated a high level of productivity in their field of interest and the ability to secure external funding.
-They will be expected to develop an internationally recognized extramurally funded research program, and be committed to the education mission of the Department.
+They will be expected to develop an internationally recognized extramurally funded research program and be committed to the education mission of the Department.

 Successful candidates will have a laboratory in newly renovated space at CUIMC.
-Faculty in the Department of Pharmacology are associated with the Graduate School of Arts and Sciences, hold membership in numerous Institutes and Centers such as the Naomi Berrie Diabetes Center, Herbert Irving Comprehensive Cancer Center, and the Motor Neuron Center, and have the opportunity to interact with faculty at Columbia University Morningside Campus.
+Faculty in the Department of Molecular Pharmacology and Therapeutics are associated with the Graduate School of Arts and Sciences, hold membership in numerous Institutes and Centers such as the Naomi Berrie Diabetes Center, The Institute of Human Nutrition, Herbert Irving Comprehensive Cancer Center, and the Motor Neuron Center, and have the opportunity to interact with faculty at Columbia University's Morningside and Manhattanville Campuses.

 About Columbia University